mjitkop/Channels-DVR-Channel-Collections-Include-Sources/README.md

 # Channels-DVR-Channel-Collections-Include-Sources
 Create a channel collection on a Channels DVR server with channels from the specified sources.
+Note: channels that are marked as hidden will not be included in collections.

 ## Usage